CEatBTU/OPEMS/README.md

 # OPEMS
 Open Power and Energy Measurement Scrips

-This readme contains all information about this repo containing detailed explanations and examplary scripts to perform power and energy measurements on various devices-under-test (DUTs) on NVIDIA GPUs and Intel CPUs.
+This readme contains all information about this repo containing detailed explanations and examplary scripts to perform power and energy measurements on NVIDIA GPUs and Intel CPUs.

 Please read this document carefully to get a feeling of how to perform scientifically correct and valid measurements.

 ## Overview

 In general, we measure the time/power/energy consumption of a certain **application (app)** on the **device-under-test (DUT)**, which could, e.g., be a smartphone, a TV, a PC, or a component of a device such as a CPU.
 The power/energy is measured by the **power meter (PM)**.
-Furthermore, we need a **workstation (WS)** to control and automize measurements.
+Furthermore, we need a **control unit (CU)** to control and automize measurements.

-Typical commands and short explanations to control typical DUTs are provided in the folder ```/DUTs```.

 Scripts for measuring power/energy on different PMs are listed in the folder ```/PMs```.